saras108/django_ecom/README.md

 3. Can update the status (pending , Delivered, Out of Stoke) of the ordered product
 4. Can view the orders of individual costumer as well as all costumers.

+- While Customer can:
+1. Place the order
-- While Customer can place the order and delete and view the details of placed orders by self.
+2. Delete and view the details of placed orders by self.
+3. Update own profile info i.e Phone Number , Profile Picture and so on

 ## Installation